 The growing demand for engineering skills comes at a moment in time when Australia has a vast infrastructure pipeline and a growing interest in time-critical ventures like the transition to net zero.
 Yet the skills shortage has never been more prevalent.
 Here are some of the factors that define the current situation:

-Covid-19, the subsequent closure of international borders, and an almost all-out halt of skilled migrants arriving in Australia have played a massive part in driving this shortage.
+Covid-19, the subsequent closure of international borders, and an almost all-out halt of the arrival of skilled migrants in Australia have played a massive part in driving this shortage.
 But there's a lot more going on than just that.
 According to Engineers Australia's 'Strengthening the Engineering Workforce' report, 'structural and systemic reasons explain why the engineering workforce supply channels are not keeping pace with demand.'
 The National Skills Commission predicts that occupations in STEM will increase by 13% over five years as Australia's domestic supply of trained engineers continues to decline persistently .

 Fewer students starting engineering degrees, combined with low completion rates and a high dropout rate, create a chronic skills shortage in engineering.
 Only a quarter of engineering students finish their degrees on time, and just half of those who commence engineering degrees graduate with an engineering qualification.
 This is not only the case in Australia; the US and the UK are also experiencing an increase in demand for engineers despite producing relatively low levels of engineers compared to other OECD countries.